Dogmeat2000/DNP1-Assignment/README.md

   3. Each Comment must contain a Body and an Id of type int.
   4. All entities must have an Id of type int.
   5. Passwords must strong (min.
 12 characters, min.
 1 lowercase letter, min.
 1 uppercase letter, min.
 1 number).
+  6. Passwords should be stored as hashes of the txt equivalent, to improve security in the case of database compromisation.
+Possibly hardcore a fixed encryption string inside the code.

 - Rules when viewing the forum: